tksh164/hci-lab/docs/tutorial-deploy-azloc-via-portal.md

     In this tutorial, we will register machines to the same resource group that we deployed Azure Local Lab in the previous step.

-3. Verify roles on the resource group that used to register machines as Arc resources to deploy Azure Local instance for the later steps.
+3. Verify roles on the resource group that is used to register machines as Arc resources to deploy the Azure Local instance for the later steps.
 Assign the following permissions to the user who deploys the Azure Local instance.

     - Key Vault Data Access Administrator
     - Key Vault Secrets Officer
     - Key Vault Contributor
     - Storage Account Contributor

-    In this tutorial, we will deploy Azure Local instance into the same resource group that we deployed Azure Local Lab in the previous step.
+    In this tutorial, we will deploy the Azure Local instance into the same resource group that we deployed Azure Local Lab in the previous step.

 4. Verify roles on the Azure subscription for Azure Local deployment.
 Assign the following roles to the user who deploys the Azure Local instance.